username4gh/dotfiles/README.md

 # Guidelines
-+ Don't put any lines in your config files that you don't understand!(Just to reminder myself, I once had done a terrible job to resist the temptation to import third party stuffs that i do not understand)
++ Don't put any lines in your config files that you don't understand!(Just to reminder myself, I once had done a terrible job to resist the temptation to import third party stuffs that i do not fully understand)

 + Keep necessary notes
  1. <small>meaning full name</small>